 Ana Loureiro artistic practice focuses in the relationship between architecture/space and its inner memories, taking in consideration her personal experience and through a multidisciplinary approach.

 “Tell me, how was your day?
-Fragments of a trapped soul” is a daily series of small format photos instax mini fujifilm which documents and portraits my relationship with my home during the isolation days.
-That relationship was intense since the office, sleeping area and kitchen are all in the same place.
+Fragments of a trapped soul” is a daily series of small format photos (instax mini fujifilm) which documents and portrays my relationship with my home during the isolation days.
+That relationship was intense since the office, sleeping area and kitchen are all inside the same place.
+It is a very mysterious approach that depicts the progressive dissolution of boundaries between the house’s divisions and between what meant to remain private or public.

-My body freedom was trapped during more than 2 months inside less than 30 m2 which led to repercussions in my psychological and physical well-being.
+My body freedom was trapped inside less than 30 m2 which led to repercussions in my psychological and physical well-being.

-In every photo is registered the day and month that it was taken followed by a word or a sentence which describes the scene or object.
-Sometimes in a direct way other times subliminal and more like a mirror of my mental state with a touch of irony.
+On every photo is registered the day, month and year that it was taken followed by a word or a sentence which describes the scene or object.
+Sometimes in a direct way, other times subliminal and more like a mirror of my mental state with a touch of irony.

-Those memories, subsisted in a plurality of matters: since in objects, in photographs or in documents.
-Either, in the memory that I had from the houses area and the floor plan drawn.
+Echoic (2020) is a result of a long-term research and self-reflection about memory and space.
+About my relationship with the spaces I lived in since childhood and their inner memories.
+These memories, subsisted in a plurality of matters: in objects, in photographs or in documents.
+Either, in the memory that I had from the houses divisions.
+They were in their essence visual memories.

-For over 20 years, I was revisiting the same region although different beaches.
-However, with the same involuntary act of collecting shells.
-With the innocent intention and believe of bringing a small piece of the ocean to home.
+For over 20 years and since early years of my life, I was revisiting the same coastal region although different beaches.
+However, with the same involuntary act of collecting shells and with the innocent intention and believe of bringing a small piece of the ocean to home.

 Artists: Ana Loureiro & Marko Lončarević